Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Experiments

 For the real-data classification tasks, the prediction $\mu(X)$ represents the predicted probability for class $Y=1$, while for the synthetic regression setting, the model output is first mapped to the interval $(0,1)$ via min-max normalization using the range observed on the training set.
 As discussed in Sec. \ref{sec_conv_prelim}, the conformity score $S(X,Y)$ should capture the likelihood that the outcome exceeds $Y$, and must be non-negative and non-increasing in $Y$ (see \eqref{eq_sco_mon}).
 Following \cite{jin2023selection}, given the target $c$, we adopt the piece-wise constant function

 where $\gamma > 0$ is a tuning parameter and $\delta = 10^{-6}$ is a small constant.
 When $Y \leq c$, the score increases with the predicted quality $\mu(X)$, and a larger hyperparameter $\gamma$ amplifies this contrast, improving the discriminative power of the e-BH procedure for well-trained predictors.
-When $Y > c$, the score is clipped to $\delta$, reducing the denominator of the e-variable \eqref{eq_e_vari} and boosting the e-values for promising inputs.
-Based on some coarse-grained initial search, we set $\gamma = 3$ for synthetic data and $\gamma = 50$ for all real-data experiments.
+When $Y > c$, the score is clipped to $\delta$, reducing the denominator of the e-variable \eqref{eq_e_vari} and boosting the e-values for promising inputs. {A larger parameter $\gamma$ sharpens the score \eqref{eq_score} toward the hard threshold used by indicator-type e-variables \cite{bashari2023derandomized, lee2025selection, bai2026conformal}, which yield a single selection set, whereas the continuous score generates the entire path \eqref{eq_Rk_def}.
+We use $\gamma=3$ on the well-separated synthetic data and $\gamma=50$ on the harder real data. }